Sort fact from fiction with key statistics on the refugee crisis.

 We wanted to give you the facts about displacement.
 Here are our top ten:

-- 84% of refugees are hosted by developing countries, and less than 1 in every 5 refugees is hosted in Europe.
+- 85% of refugees are hosted by developing countries, and less than 1 in every 5 refugees is hosted in Europe.
 Host countries are entitled to additional support, thanks to the UN’s responsibility-sharing principle – and humanitarian responses remain perennially underfunded.
-In 2017, UNHCR appealed for US$209million to support 500, 000 refugees from the Central African Republic, who were spread across the region.
-By October, just 9% of those funds had been received.
+In 2020, UNHCR requires for US$47.4million for their ongoing programmes and coronavirus response in the Central African Republic.
+As of July, just 25% of those funds had been received.

-- 55% of refugees come from just three countries: Syria, South Sudan
+- 68% of refugees come from just five countries: Syria, Venezuela, Afghanistan, South Sudan and Myanmar.

-- Of the 4+ million Syrian refugees in Jordan, Lebanon and Turkey, less than 1 in 10 receive material support from UNHCR or their implementing partners.
+- Of the 5+ million Syrian refugees in Jordan, Lebanon and Turkey, less than 1 in 15 receive material support or cash assistance from UNHCR or their implementing partners in 2018.
 We work with local and grassroots groups who are trying to fill these enormous gaps – find out more about our work in Lebanon and Turkey here.

-- Last year, 172, 362 people arrived in Europe via sea: just under half were women and children, and many of these people remain trapped on the Greek islands as a result of the unlawful and inhumane EU-Turkey deal.
+- Last year, 128,536 people arrived in Europe: many taking the dangerous route across the Mediterranean and lots of people remain trapped on the Greek islands as a result of the unlawful and inhumane EU-Turkey deal.

-- 92% of the 15, 140 children who crossed the central Mediterranean between January and September 2017 were alone.
-These children face overburdened and under-resourced reception centres in Italy; many continue through Europe, at acute risk of abuse and exploitation.
+- 9,000 children who arrived in Europe between January and December 2019 were alone.
+Many children face overburdened and under-resourced reception centres and are at acute risk of abuse and exploitation.
+In Greece, only 42% of unaccompanied children were in appropriate accommodation in December.

-- In 2017, Britain received just 3% of all asylum applications in the EU – Germany, France and Italy all received at least double the amount of applications.
-Furthermore, asylum seekers are a tiny fraction of new arrivals to the UK: the government’s most recent statistics show that 135.2 million people arrived in Britain in 2017, but just 26, 350 were seeking sanctuary here.
+- In 2018, the UK received just 6% of all asylum applications in the EU – Germany and France both received at least double the amount of applications.
+Furthermore, asylum seekers are a tiny fraction of new arrivals to the UK: the government’s statistics show that 625,000 people arrived in the UK for the year ending June 2018, but just 37,453 were seeking sanctuary here.

 There are more people on the move than ever before – and there is no reason to believe that this number will fall in the near future.
 Many of the key drivers of displacement – protracted conflict, failed states, human rights violations, climate change – continue to rage, across the world.
-To help us continue our work, and to support refugees and displaced people across Europe and the Middle East, please donate here.
+To help us continue our work, and to support refugees and displaced people across Europe, the Middle East and on the US-Mexico border, please donate here.
 Thank you.